Fuhrer-Riyan/DPS-Fest-Problem-C-2023/README.md

 QUESTION :

 => Pikachu goes to the lake for a certain number of days.
 There the Weedles wait to fight him.
 Pikachu can only be defeated when all the
    Weedles are present together else Pikachu wins.

 => The number of Weedles (w) and the number of Days (d) need to be taken as input from the user [1<w,d<100].

 => The schedules of the Weedles on each day will also need to be taken as an input.
-1 means that Weedle is present and 0 means it is

-  absent that day.
+1 means that Weedle is present and 0 means it is absent on that day.

 => Find the maximum consecutive number of days Pikachu wins.